6. PhD Training Course

 Course leaders: Dr Andrew M Fischer

-Teachers: to be confirmed (although see the programme for 2021 to have an idea of the likely teachers)
+Teachers: to be confirmed (although see the outline for 2021 to have an idea of the likely teachers)

 Location: Residential and online via Zoom (to be confirmed)